 Leading User Research at OpenStax

-This year, OpenStax wants to make big changes to its product ecosystem.
-As UX research lead, I’ve managed the team’s user research phase of this initiative.
-I’ve been charged with assessing existing findings, leading instructor and student interviews, and generating synthesis docs such as personas, emerging themes docs, and experience maps—all while collaborating with a larger distributed project team.
-Below is work to date in this ongoing research phase.
+OpenStax wanted to make big changes to its product ecosystem.
+As UX research lead, I managed the team’s foundational research phase of this initiative.
+I was charged with assessing existing findings, leading instructor and student interviews, and generating synthesis docs such as personas, emerging themes docs, and experience maps—all while collaborating with a larger distributed project team.

 1) I consolidated notable research to date across departments, pulling out and organizing data with UX implications.

 2) I led the UX team in an affinity mapping exercise on a MURAL board to cluster data together into a hierarchy of categories.

 3) We then presented the map to the larger project team.
 We structured discussions by asking members to place dots on insights they felt provided opportunities or risks or both (What looks like a big opportunity?
 What makes you anxious?).
 The online MURAL board made the exercise feasible for the 14-member partially distributed team.

 4) We used insights from the map and discussion to help focus instructor and student interviews.
 We interviewed 17 instructors– members of our Faculty Advisory Board and attendees at an OpenStax sponsored instructor event.
 I created and managed our interview guides and workflow.